Keep Your Hummingbird Feeders Thawed

 Do set it out when cool.
 You may store extra in the fridge up to two weeks.
 Clean your feeder/s once a week during cold weather, and do so every 2-3 days during warmer weather.

 Picking the Correct Feeder

-Avoid pretty feeders that have a glass down-spout.
-These will usually leak and can cause either an ant invasion or just make a real mess.
+Avoid "pretty" feeders that have a glass down-spout.
+These will usually leak and can cause either an ant invasion or just makes a real mess.
 Also avoid feeders that have lots of small crevices or corners.
 These will be impossible... or a real pain... to clean.

 The best feeders are basin or saucer style.
 These feeders have a flat bottom and a top that simply lifts off — no crevices to trap old solution.
 Most are made from a durable, polycarbonate that resists fading from UV exposure, and which does not off-gas like cheaper plastics, and the roof will stay red, which attracts the hummingbirds, for years.
 A basin feeder will not leak and usually has perches for the birds to use while feeding.
 Studies have found that if a hummingbird can perch, they will feed longer (as long as they don't feel the need to constantly patrol every feeder!)

 Top: Rufous Hummingbird at High Perch Feeder.
 Above: two feeders with attached Hummer-Heaters.